-In most cases, it is not necessary for one remote IoT device to communicate directly with another.
-The administrators should not, therefore, add generic rules to the firewall that would allow this.
+In most cases, one remote edge device doesn’t need to communicate directly with another.
+The administrators should, therefore, not add generic rules to the firewall that would allow this.

-Since IoT devices are often in remote locations, it is possible that a malicious actor could gain physical access to an endpoint.
-Even with the best security, a malicious actor with access to the hardware may be able to compromise the device.
-By isolating the endpoints from each other, the compromised endpoint is prevented from affecting any other device.
-When anomolous behavior is observed, the compromised device can then be quarantined by revoking its access in the IAM.
+Since edge devices are often in remote locations, malicious actors could gain physical access to an endpoint.
+Even the best security leaves room for a malicious actor with access to the hardware to compromise the device.
+By isolating the endpoints from each other, the compromised endpoint is prevented from affecting any other.
+When anomalous behavior is observed, the compromised device can be quarantined by revoking its access in the IAM.

-By setting the firewall rules appropriately, IoT endpoints can communicate with server endpoints unhindered.
-Many use cases require the IoT devices to communicate only with the server, while the server can communicate with any device.
+By setting the firewall rules appropriately, edge endpoints can communicate with server endpoints unhindered.
+Many use cases require the devices to communicate only with the server, while the server can communicate with any device.